moon-jam/discord-bot-Rock-Paper-Scissors/README.md

 - `discord_bot_token`: The token of your Discord bot.
 - `channel_id`: The ID of the channel where the bot will be used.
 - `victory_color`: This is the color used to highlight the winners or players who tied in the game result table.
 The default color is "#FFFAB5".
+- `default_language`: This is the default language used by the bot.
+The available options are "en" for English and "zh" for Traditional Chinese.
+The default language is "en".

 ## FAQ